tmc105/VideoEnhancer/README.md

 # Video Enhancer

-Give YouTube, Twitch, and Kick streams a sharper, more vivid look with a single click or fine-tuned controls.
+Open source and lightweight video enhancer for Twitch, YouTube, and Kick.
+Give streams a sharper, more vivid look with a single click or fine-tuned controls.

 ## Key Features